casangi/casadocs/docs/tasks/task_plotms.rst

       -  "" (default): do not time-average data.
       -  The “bins” of averaged data have the same scan number and field ID unless avgscan or avgfield are True.
-      -  The value of each bin is the average of the timestamps in that bin.
+      -  The time value of each bin is the average of the timestamps in that bin.

    -  *avgscan*

       -  Ignore scan boundaries when time-averaging data; parameter ignored when *avgtime* is not set.
       -  False (default): time-average data within individual scans.
-      -  When scan number is used in plotting or locate, the scan number is the first scan number in the bin, independent of unflagged/flagged data.
+      -  The scan value of each bin is the first scan number in the bin, independent of unflagged/flagged data.

    -  *avgfield*

       -  Ignore field boundaries when time-averaging data; parameter ignored when *avgtime* is not set.
       -  False (default): time-average data within individual fields.
-      -  When field id is used in plotting or locate, the field number is the first field id in the bin, independent of unflagged/flagged data.
+      -  The field value of each bin is the first field id in the bin, independent of unflagged/flagged data.

    -  *avgbaseline*

       -  Average data for all baselines together in each "chunk"